 Go hiking on Großer Rachel or Großer Arber (you can also take the cable car here) or visit Neuschönau, where there is a zoo in the forest and a treetop trail.

-2. Bavarian Alps – the most beautiful places in Germany
+2. Bavarian Alps – things to do in Germany

 In the south of German Bavaria lies the Bavarian Alps, a breathtaking region of beautiful scenery, clear lakes and snow-capped peaks.
 The Alps in Germany may not be as vast as the Alps in Austria, but they certainly have a lot to offer.